 Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations start with the peaceful Yu Gardens and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture with a stroll along the historical Bund before visiting the Silk Factory.
-Sightseeing today involves 3-4 hours on foot.
-This evening, view the city from the Huangpu River on a panoramic cruise before sampling some traditional Shanghai cuisine.
+Today's explorations include 3-4 hours of sightseeing on foot, visiting the peaceful Yu Gardens and the atmospheric alleys of the old town.
+Admire the magnificent colonial architecture with a stroll along the historical waterfront Bund, before visiting the Silk Factory.
+This evening, view the city from the Huangpu River on a panoramic cruise, before sampling some traditional Shanghai cuisine.